xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

   * Gain a Scene-long asset to Integrity, Socialize or Performance.
   * Retroactively leave the Solar's calling card (mark, sign, etc.)
   * Other instances the player can say "I planned for this" and cackle evilly

+### Seven Shadows Evasion
+`Mind 3 and Body (special cost), Enabler, instant`

+The Solar can dodge *anything* physical, even if it's Undodgeable, no roll required.

+The Body cost is equal to the level of the attack but can never exceed 8 points.

+## Tier 3
+[...]

+## Tier 4

+### Flow Like Blood
+`Body 5, Action`

+For the rest of the Scene, any Dodge roll benefits from the full Max Effort without cost.